rkitover/windows-dev-guide/README.md

 attrib +h file
 gi -fo file
 ```
+, `-Force` is required for `gci` and `gi` to access hidden filesystem objects.

-and to make it visible do:
+To make it visible do:

 ```powershell
 attrib -h file